agiprolabs/sequential-thinking-extended/README.md

-# Sequential Thinking Extended
+# DevPattern

-An extended MCP (Model Context Protocol) server that builds on the official Sequential Thinking server with added context persistence and task management.
+An MCP (Model Context Protocol) server for structured problem-solving with context persistence, task management, and multi-tenant HTTP support.

 ## Features